moorepants/dissertation/parameterstudy.rst

 -------------------

-There are relatively few bicycles whose parameters have been measured exhaustively and accurately. :ref:`Figure 7 <figSilverCompare>` plots the effect of speed on the resulting eigenvalues of one such parameter set, labeled Silver, from [Kooijman2008]_ and compares it to several of the rider-less bicycles I measured using almost identical techniques to Kooijman.
+There are relatively few bicycles whose parameters have been measured exhaustively and accurately. :ref:`Figure 8.7<figSilverCompare>` plots the effect of speed on the resulting eigenvalues of one such parameter set, labeled Silver, from [Kooijman2008]_ and compares it to several of the rider-less bicycles I measured using almost identical techniques to Kooijman.
 Notice that all of the bicycles measured in Chapter :ref:`physicalparameters` show a bifurcation in the caster and capsize modes at lower speeds which produces a second oscillatory mode.
 This bifurcation is not necessarily seen in the parameter sets with a rigid rider.
-Figures :ref:`8 <figCresEvecWeave>` and :ref:`9 <figCresEvecOsc>` show the eigenvector components for the two oscillatory modes for the Crescendo bicycle at 1.5 m/s.
+Figures :ref:`8.8<figCresEvecWeave>` and :ref:`8.9<figCresEvecOsc>` show the eigenvector components for the two oscillatory modes for the Crescendo bicycle at 1.5 m/s.
 They turn out to be similar in that they are oscillatory in roll and steer, with steer being dominant in magnitude and the phase shifts are slightly larger for the weave